localized versions of the Cisco Unified IP Phones are available in several

 languages.
 If you are supporting Cisco Unified IP Phones in a non–English

 environment, refer to the following sections to ensure that the phones are set

 For information on

-changing the language that is displayed on the User Options web page or the
+changing the language that is displayed on the Self Care Portal or the phone,

-Cisco Unified Communications Manager Locale Installer on every Cisco Unified
+Unified Communications Manager Endpoints Locale Installer on every Cisco

-Communications Manager server in the cluster.
-Installing the locale installer
+Unified Communications Manager server in the cluster.
+The Locale Installer

-country-specific phone tones that are available for the Cisco Unified IP Phones.
-You can
+country-specific phone tones on your system so that they are available for the

-All languages may not be immediately available, so continue to check
+Locale Installer may not be immediately available; continue to check the

 International Call Logging Support